 Compared to Chiang Mai in the north, Bangkok counts a significantly smaller amount of Thai Massage schools and less diversity of Thai Massage training.

-Of course, Bangkok on the other hand is the Muay Thai (Thai Boxing) capital of Thailand and the world, so that at least makes up for the deficiency, and restores the balance between the two most important cities of Thailand.
+Of course, Bangkok on the other hand is the Muay Thai (Thai Boxing) capital of Thailand and globally, so that at least makes up for the deficiency, and restores the balance between the two most important cities of Thailand.

 Nonetheless, Bangkok hosts the most famous Thai Massage school in the world, that is—the Watpo and Chetawan Traditional medical and massage school, which together with the Wat Pho temple, is considered the protector and keeper of Traditional Thai Medicine knowledge.

 Watpo (also spelled as Wat Po or Wat Pho) has several branches in and around Bangkok (for instance at Sukhumvit and Salaya) and a branch in Chiang Mai.
 The school is closely related to the beautiful and inspiring Wat Pho temple where one finds the Watpo massage center.
 An additional service from the center is the opportunity to participate in daily and free Reusi Datton (Thai Yoga) morning classes.

 On the Watpo temple grounds you’ll also come across the famous Thai Yoga and Thai Massage statues depicting Thai Yoga postures and Thai Massages techniques (see the lead image of this article for an example).
 And… not to forget, the famous “stone tablets” with depictions of the Thai Massage energy lines and pressure points with indications for Thai therapeutic treatments.

 Apart from Watpo there are some other well-known schools like for instance the Thai Massage & Spa Academy, the TTC Spa School (has a branch in Chiang Mai), Chiva-Som International Academy, and the Bangkok Spa Academy (BSA).